zohaibshahzadkhan/Bildfahrplan/README.md

 This project is a small React application for visualizing a graphical time schedule for trains using schedule data for Stuttgart.
 It shows users to filter data for a specific time slot and visualize the distance between stops.

+## Deployment

+The deployed version of the BildFahrplan app can be accessed at [https://bildfahrplan-three.vercel.app/](https://bildfahrplan-three.vercel.app/).

 ## Steps to Solve the Task

 ### 1. Data Collection